Ways your organisation can support Gawura

 We encourage all donors to give monthly to support Gawura, because it is one of most cost-effective ways to donate.
 This could be through your workplace giving program or individually.
 A regular gift over a long period of time stacks up in terms of total impact of dollars given, and doesn’t feel like such a big sacrifice all at once.
 Predictable support allows Gawura to plan out our programs for students each term.

-We encourage all our supporters to set up a CrowdRaise page to friends know you support Gawura and they can donate too, as an individual or through their organisation.
-You could also run, cycle or swim for Gawura and raise money that way.
+Supporters can set up a CrowdRaise page so your friends know you support Gawura and they can donate too, as an individual or through their organisation.
+You can run, cycle or swim for Gawura.
 You can fund our life-changing work while you get fit and do something you love.
-The response rate to this type of fundraising is 10 times higher than for a charity donor campaign.

 There are so many things our students don’t have which can be donated by supporters.
 We have had organisations give computers, iPads & bikes, whilst others have held special lunches or morning teas for our students to give them experiences of dining out they otherwise might not have.